Understanding Interstitial Lung Disease: Causes, Symptoms, Diagnosis, and Treatment

 It's important to note that ILDs can have overlapping features, and a thorough evaluation by a healthcare professional, including clinical, radiological, and sometimes histological assessments, is necessary to make an accurate diagnosis and determine the most appropriate treatment approach for each patient.

-Signs and Symptoms of Interstitial lung disease (ILD)
+Signs and Symptoms of Interstitial Lung Disease (ILD)

 Interstitial lung disease (ILD) encompasses a diverse group of lung disorders, and the signs and symptoms can vary depending on the specific type of ILD and its severity.
 However, some common signs and symptoms of ILD include: